+After learning how to become a realtor and successfully getting your license, the next step is to market yourself and your business.
 In today’s digital age, marketing your real estate business is extremely important.
 Not only does real estate marketing help you stand out from the competition, but it also helps you grow your network by enticing a steady stream of potential clients.

 The trick, however, is deciding how to market your real estate business.
 Should you devote your time, money, and energy to social media campaigns or direct mail advertising?
 Should you maintain a blog in addition to your website?
 Knowing the answer to these questions can help you take your real estate business to the next level.

 In this article, we’ll discuss marketing tips for new real estate agents.
 From covering social media campaigns to email strategies, we’ll guide you through what you need to include in your real estate business plan to make your marketing strategy effective at generating those necessary leads.

 Tip #1: Build a website

 Websites are the bread and butter of good real estate marketing campaigns and are essential to growing your business.
 This is because websites serve two primary roles: providing information and defining your real estate business’s aesthetic and values.
 Let’s break down these two roles further:

 - Source of information – Most successful businesses know that to reach prospective clients, clients must know about your business.
 Clear, navigable websites can provide all the information potential clients need.
 What’s more, current clients can rest easy knowing that they don’t have to go far to access information: it’s all in one place.
 In addition to including tabs describing your services, be sure to make contact information clearly visible.